AptElements/GitSub/README.md

 # Rationale

 There is no standard mechanism for broadcasting Git repository updates.
 All existing mechanisms, such as GitHub WebHooks, are proprietary.
+The author of the specification has a strong desire to be able to plug into any Git hosting service and receive updates without special set up.

 # Specification